5 Fresh Ideas for Kitchen Window Treatments!

 5. Roller Shades

 If your style is more modern and you love clean lines, Roller Shades are a great kitchen window treatment option.
-These shades are also great for smaller windows because they hardly cover any of the window when fully raised.
+These shades are also great for smaller windows because they hardly cover any of the windows when fully raised.

 Note: If you choose a fabric roller shade rather than a vinyl material, the shades may be susceptible to food stains and grease spots.
 If you're concerned about splattering, go vinyl instead.